davidlowryduda/mooculus/README.md

+## This is not the main provider page for mooculus.
+This is my personal copy, so that I can explore and toy with the idea of a free-er route to calculus education.

 ## Live version

 A [live demo](https://mooculus.osu.edu/) is available at [mooculus.osu.edu](https://mooculus.osu.edu/).
 You may also be interested in enrolling in [the associated Coursera course](https://www.coursera.org/course/calc1).